-We are group of non-profit organizations collaborating on how to leverage technology to increase the reach and impact of workforce and education initiatives.
-Together, we are committed to supporting our own and other organizations’ digital transformation for modernizing service delivery.
-We believe that technologies can greatly accelerate career advancement and enhance lifelong learning opportunities for American learners, workers, and job seekers if they are selected and implemented effectively and responsibly.
-This is especially true for frontline service workers and other individuals who might benefit the most from more flexible and customized service delivery models.
+Workforce EdTech is a group of non-profit partner organizations collaborating on how to leverage technology to increase the reach and impact of workforce and education initiatives.
+Together, we believe that technologies can greatly accelerate career advancement and enhance lifelong learning opportunities for American learners, workers, and job seekers and we’re committed to supporting our own and other organizations’ digital transformation for modernizing service delivery.

 Technology and government are the two biggest levers for improving people’s lives at scale.
 Code for America puts them together so that government can work for the people, by the people in the digital age.
 By applying user-centered research and design to truly understand the needs of people accessing the public workforce system, Code for America aims to increase the number of people that have a living-wage job in the U.S.

 Digital Promise is working to improve digital learning opportunities for underserved adults in the United States.
 We connect entrepreneurs, educators, and researchers to support and advance the development and use of educational technology that expands career pathways and improves the quality of life for these learners.
 Explore our website, our blog, and subscribe to Adult Learning Spotlight newsletter for information and resources related to educational technology and adult learners.

 The EdTech Center @ World Education leverages technology to increase the reach and impact of education and workforce initiatives and to enable everyone to thrive in an increasingly digital world.
 Subscribe to its Tech Tips blog and explore various online Professional Development and other Resources on leveraging technology for adult education teachers and workforce practitioners on its website.
 The EdTech Center also helps manage this Workforce EdTech collaborative and repository.